News - Perrott Hill

 We were delighted to be able to invite novelist, screenwriter, and newspaper columnist, Mr Boris Starling, back to the school, acting as adjudicator for the event.

-Joe Ansell came in first place supporting Childline; Daisie Frost in second place for Children in Need; William Bowditch in third place for RABI (The Royal Agricultural Benevolent Institution).
+Joe came in first place supporting Childline; Daisie in second place for Children in Need and William in third place for RABI (The Royal Agricultural Benevolent Institution).

 These three charities will become the school’s designated charities for the forthcoming academic year – so it gives the children a real purpose for writing; their speech has a potential impact on the lives of anyone supported by the work of their chosen charity.